Modolo-oss/FlowData/README.md

 # FlowData Studio

-**AI-Powered Federated Data Analysis Platform** with on-chain provenance, privacy-preserving encryption, and real-time insights.
-Transform your CSV data into beautiful visualizations, AI-generated stories, and shareable insight cards with cryptographic verification.
+**AI-Powered Data Analysis Platform** with on-chain provenance and real-time insights.
+Transform your files (CSV, JSON, images, PDF, Word) into beautiful visualizations, AI-generated stories, and shareable insight cards with cryptographic verification.

 Built for the **Walrus Hackathon** using Sui, Walrus, and Seal SDKs.

 ## 🎯 What is FlowData Studio?

-FlowData Studio is a **decentralized federated learning platform** that:
+FlowData Studio is an **AI-powered data analysis platform** that:

-1. **Analyzes Your Data**: Upload CSV files and get real-time analysis across distributed worker nodes
+1. **Accepts Any File Format**: Upload CSV, JSON, images, PDF, Word documents, or plain text
+2. **Intelligently Analyzes**: Automatically detects and parses any data structure
-2. **Generates AI Insights**: Uses OpenRouter LLM to create natural language stories from your data
+3. **Generates AI Insights**: Uses OpenRouter LLM to create natural language stories from your data
-3. **Creates Beautiful Charts**: Auto-generates correlation matrices, trend forecasts, and cluster visualizations from **actual data** (not mock)
-4. **Preserves Privacy**: Encrypts data shards with Seal SDK before distribution
+4. **Creates AI-Generated Charts**: LLM intelligently generates relevant chart visualizations based on your actual data structure
+5. **Stores on Walrus**: Uploads original files to Walrus (up to ~14 GB per file)
-5. **Proves on Blockchain**: Stores complete audit logs on Walrus and records provenance on Sui
+6. **Proves on Blockchain**: Records provenance on Sui blockchain
-6. **Shares Insights**: Generate shareable InsightCards with on-chain proof links
+7. **Shares Insights**: Generate shareable insight cards with on-chain proof links

 ## 🏗️ Architecture